 3. What are some of the common mistakes that are committed while drafting a patent application?

-- Describing specifications using generic terminologies.
+- Description of specifications by the usage of generic terminologies.

 - Lack of clarity/antecedent basis in claim dependencies.

 4. What kinds of errors are usually identified through the proofreading process?

 The errors may be of different types, which might include, but are not limited to the identification of missing claims, clerical errors such as grammatical/typographical errors, antecedent basis, reference number-based errors, incorrect figures, incorrect claim numbering, error in claim dependencies, repetition of textual matter, among others.